 Contact Don Ledford, Public Affairs ● (816) 426-4220 ● 400 East Ninth Street, Room 5510 ● Kansas City, MO 64106

 FOR IMMEDIATE RELEASE

-This case was prosecuted by Assistant U.S. Attorney Paul Becker.
-It was investigated by the Kansas City, Mo., Police Department.
+This case is being prosecuted by Special Assistant U.S. Attorney M. Alexander Menzel, Jr., and Assistant U.S. Attorneys J. Daniel Stewart and Brian Casey.
+It was investigated by the Federal Bureau of Investigation, the U.S. Department of State Diplomatic Security Services and the Kansas City, Mo., Police Department.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at